Summary

 Telling health professionals about your HIV status

-It is important to tell your doctor, obstetrician or midwife about your HIV status as early as you can (even if you are still deciding whether to have a baby).
+Tell your doctor, obstetrician or midwife about your HIV status when planning to have a baby.

 Testing positive for HIV during pregnancy